 - Switzerland: artists-in-residence.ch is an information platform for artists, artists’ residences and guest studios in Switzerland.

-- USA: In addition to many other activities, the Alliance of Artists Communities offers extensive information on residencies for artists, primarily in the U.S. The website includes a directory of residency programmes, as well as information on networks and tips for funding opportunities and applications.
+- USA: In addition to many other activities, the Artist Communities Alliance offers extensive information on residencies for artists, primarily in the U.S. The website includes a directory of residency programmes, as well as information on networks and tips for funding opportunities and applications.